Kadriorg Stadium: History

+With its freestanding concrete roof, the new grandstand was believed to be one of the most modern in Europe at the time and was seen as an outstanding achievement in the field of reinforced concrete structures.
+The stadium was officially re-opened on 15 May 1938 with great celebration by the first president of Estonia Konstantin Päts.
+The opening event saw Estonia draw 1–1 with RC Strasbourg in front of 8,000 people.
+A year later, World War II had reached Estonia and the country was occupied by the Soviet Union, after which Kadriorg Stadium was renamed as Dünamo staadion.
+During the Soviet occupation, the stadium continued to be one of the primary sports venues of the region and hosted a number of international and Soviet wide athletics competitions, most notably the Soviet Union – USA – West Germany decathlon event in 1974 and the Soviet Union – East Germany athletics competition in 1986.
+The 1986 event also saw two athletics world records set in Kadriorg, when Yuriy Sedykh set a world record of 86.66 m in hammer throw and Heike Drechsler a world record of 7.45 m in women's long jump.

-In 1992, the stadium hosted the first Estonia national football team's match after the country's re-independence, when Estonia drew 1–1 with Slovenia.
+In 1992, the stadium hosted the first match of the Estonia national football team after the country's re-independence, when Estonia drew 1–1 with Slovenia.
 It was also the location of the infamous "One team in Tallinn" fixture between Estonia and Scotland, which was abandoned after three seconds when the home team refused to turn up, in protest at the game's kick-off time being brought forward several hours.
 The national team's last match in Kadriorg took place on 3 September 2000 against Portugal, after which the team moved to A. Le Coq Arena.
-In total, Kadriorg Stadium hosted 66 Estonia national football team matches.

 In 2011, Kadriorg Stadium hosted the 21st European Athletics Junior Championships.
 The stadium was one of the venues for the 2012 UEFA European U19 Championship and hosted three group stage matches.
 In 2015, the stadium hosted the U23 European Athletics Championships.
 In 2021, Kadriorg hosted both U20 and U23 European Athletics Championships.

-By 2026, when the stadium will celebrate its 100th birthday, the Kadriorg Stadium is planned to undergo a major renovation, which is to cost 12 million euros.
+Future

+For Kadriorg Stadium's 100th birthday in 2026, the City of Tallinn will renovate the complex for €20 million.
+The renovation will see the complete refurbishment of the sports field and the historic grandstand, as well as the construction of a new 1,600-seat stand on the opposite side of the field.
+Additionally, a new 1,000-seat football ground will be built behind the main stadium, next to the current athletics training field.
+The new football ground will also have its own administrative building that would be connected with the grandstand by a planned tunnel.
+The first works began in 2023, when floodlights were installed for the main stadium and its both training fields.